adjeielias90/Real-World-Datascience/readme.md

 That's what this repo is all about, reference when you find yourself stuck with a problem.
 Chances are, the solution or a variant of it exists in this repo.

+There's a little data analysis embedded in almost every project.
 Knock yourself out.

 ## Getting Started